thedaviddias/Mac-OS-Setup-Applications/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Disclaimer
-I have been always passionate about tools.
+<small>I have been always passionate about tools.
 Maybe because my father was a carpenter...
 I always loved experimenting until I can find the right tool for the right task.
 Being a Front-End Developer requires to know the tools that exist and choosing the one that will perform the task faster and better.

 Based on hours of research and testing, I'm sharing all the applications I believe suits the best my work and workflow.
-It's a living MacOS configuration that, I hope, will also save you time for you to enjoy life more!
+It's a living MacOS configuration that, I hope, will also save you time for you to enjoy life more!</small>

-### Good to know!
+## Usage

-- I tried to keep the right order you should also follow to install packages and applications on your Mac.
+- I tried to keep the right order you should also follow to install packages and applications on your Mac (particularly the [setup shell](#setup-shell) part)
 - Some tools are free and some are not.
 I'm lucky to have the ability to pay for licences and subscriptions.
-But if you are not in that situation, 1) You will find free alternatives in the "Alternatives" section of each tool, 2) you don't need a paid tool to do an amazing work.
+But if you are not in that situation, 1) You will find free alternatives in the "Alternatives" section of most of the tools, 2) you don't need a paid tool to do an amazing work.
 Just choose the best tool that suits you and your situation.

 ### Where to find the right tool?
 - [Product Hunt](https://www.producthunt.com/?ref=thedaviddias) - By far the best and well-know website where you can find almost everything you need.
 You will sometimes find a badge ![Upvote on Product Hunt][product-hunt] that redirects to the Product Hunt page.
 Show some ❤️ to the makers!